IntelLabs/networkgym/docs/content/quickstart.md

     action = env.action_space.sample()  # agent policy that uses the observation and info obs, reward, terminated, truncated, info = env.step(action)

+    # If the environment is end, exit
+    if terminated:
+        break

-    # If the episode is up (environment still running), then start another one
+    # If the epsiode is up (environment still running), then start another one
     if truncated:
         obs, info = env.reset()

-    # If the environment is terminated, exit
-    if terminated:
-        break
 ```

 ### Explaining the code